8th January 2026

 Mendip Cabinet Meeting 2nd September

 On 2nd September 2019, Mendip District Council’s Cabinet agreed to proceed to referendum on the draft Neighbourhood Plan.
-As required by the Neighbourhood Planning (General) Regulations a decision statement has been published and can be viewed here.
+All the documents presented to Cabinet and the Approved Minutes are here.

 Forthcoming MDC Cabinet Meeting (2nd September)